 Use as needed!

-- a squirt (after mixing everything else) of Blue Dawn or castile soap
+- a squirt (after mixing everything else) of Blue Dawn or lemishine dish soap

-*Note: Dawn should go last or you will have a bubble catastrophe
+*Note: Liquid dish soap should go in last or you will have a bubble catastrophe.

 When done with the wipes I just toss them in the small garbage can.
 Once filled, I wash them all at once and make a new batch of wipes.